 After reading all these things to do in Greece you may be wondering how easy it is to get around if you don’t speak Greek.
 Most Greeks, especially those in tourist destinations, speak English very well.
-Greeks know that most non Greeks do not speak Greek, and that it’s a very difficult language to learn, so they must learn a bit of English.
-On top of that almost all signage is in Greek and English.
+Greeks know that most non-Greeks do not speak Greek, and that it’s a complicated language to learn, so they must learn a bit of English.
+On top of that, almost all signage is in Greek and English.

 Is Greece Expensive to Travel?

-For European standards we find the prices in Greece to be more reasonable than the rest of Western and Northern Europe.
+For European standards, we find the prices in Greece to be more reasonable than those of the rest of Western and Northern Europe.
 However don’t visit Greece expecting Eastern Europe or Southeast Asia pricing.
 We break down exactly how much it costs to travel Greece here.

 When wondering what to do in Greece many future visitors likely don’t know where to go first.
 It’s a tough question to answer!
 Most first time visitors to Greece will likely want to hit Santorini, though I find Santorini the busiest and touristy of the islands.
-After traveling to over 20 other islands, I feel you get a much more “Greek” experience off of Santorini.
+After traveling to over 20 other islands – each one mentioned in this article – I feel you get a much more “Greek” experience off of Santorini.

 If you only have one week, or any other short amount of time in Greece it’s best to stick to one island chain and explore those areas.
 The main tourist Greek island chains are the Cycladic, Ionian, Sporades, Dodecanese Islands, and Saronic Islands.

-Our top favorite Greek islands are Corfu, Milos, Tinos, Paros, Hydra, and Lefkada.
+Corfu, Milos, Tinos, Paros, Hydra, and Kefalonia are our top favorite Greek islands.
 Though every island offers something different.
 You can see our favorites and why in this article here.